Côte d'Ivoire entry requirements for Bangladesh passport holders

 Frequently asked questions

 No. There is no visa on arrival for Bangladeshi citizens.
-You must obtain a visa from an Ivorian embassy or consulate before you travel.
+You must obtain an eVisa through the SNEDAI portal before you travel.

-Processing usually takes 5–10 business days.
-Apply at least 3 weeks before your trip to allow for delays.
+The eVisa is processed in 2–3 business days.
+Apply at least 1 week before your trip to allow for any delays.

 Extensions are not available for this visa type.
 If you need to stay longer, you must apply for a different visa category before your current visa expires.